writing-habits

 One of the most important habits to develop is to write clearly.
 You can’t keep readers glued to your content if it is difficult to read.
 That’s why experienced writers are meticulous about sentence length variation, transitional words, and more.

-Some writers even go so far as to retype paragraphs in order to correct them.
+Some writers even go so far as to retype paragraphs to correct them.
 Author Nicholas Baker, for example, wrote his first novel longhand before switching to typing, and he believes that retyping is more helpful than just going back through it on a computer.
 This is because your eyes see different things when reading on paper versus the screen.